 If you want to stay at Johnston Canyon on your visit to Banff, there is only one place to stay.
 The Johnston Canyon Cabins are among some of the best cabins in Alberta.

-The Johnston Canyon cabins also operate the Black Swift Bistro and the Market Cafe, which is the only food you’ll find along the whole Bow Valley Parkway!
+The Johnston Canyon cabins also operate the Black Swift Bistro and the Market Cafe, the only food you’ll find along the Bow Valley Parkway!
+Other nearby options are Castle Mountain Chalets and Baker Creek Mountain cabins (my favorite).

 Camping at Johnston Canyon

 It is possible to camp near Johnston Canyon.
-The Johnston Canyon Campground is right off the Bow Valley Parkway, just across from the Johnston Canyon trailhead.
+The Johnston Canyon Campground is right off the Bow Valley Parkway, across from the Johnston Canyon trailhead.
+The campsite has great showers, flush toilets, and fire pits, including firewood with your fire permit.

-The campsite has some great facilities with showers, flush toilets, and fire pits that include firewood with your fire permit.
 There are three prime campsites right along Johnston Creek if you want to fall asleep to the sounds of rushing water.
-If you do camp here, take advantage of the location and go for an early morning hike through Johnston Canyon.
+If you camp here, take advantage of the location and take an early morning hike through Johnston Canyon.

-- Operating dates: May 25 to September 24
+- Operating dates: May 23 to September 22

 - Reservations: Required